joachim-n/dorgflow/README.md

 creating patches and interdiffs is simplified.
 The only thing that Dorgflow doesn't handle is posting your files back to an issue for review.

-NOTICE: This is currently in heavy development.
-Things work, but there are more features to come, and lots of clean-up and refactoring is needed, as well as tests.
-I'm also writing this while on paternity leave and so intensely sleep-deprived ;)

 ## Installation

 Install dependencies with Composer: